Why Shade Matters at Busch Stadium

 Hydration is absolutely critical in St. Louis summer heat.
 Drink significantly more water than you think necessary.
 The combination of heat and humidity accelerates dehydration.
 Bring or purchase bottled water; don't assume stadium beverages will be sufficient.

-The Arch is visible from Busch, creating a scenic backdrop—enjoy it while sitting in shade on the third base side.
+The Arch is visible from Busch, creating a scenic backdrop—enjoy it while sitting in shade on the first base side.
 The downtown location means you can take breaks in air-conditioned nearby establishments if needed.

 Use The Shadium's real-time shade tracking to confirm your seat's shade status before purchasing, especially for hot-season games.
 St. Louis summer heat and humidity make shade a functional comfort feature, not just a preference.